 2. Decreased Joint Pain

 Like humans, age-related joint and soft tissue pain is something that many dogs will experience in varying degrees as they age.
 Collagen loss in the joints that occurs during aging can be a factor in arthritis, degenerative disc disease and tendonitis.
 It is suggested as a safe and effective supplement for joint health both for both humans and animals.
-It has been and can further be used standalone or as an adjuvant therapy and osteoarthritis management for our companion animals.
+It has been and can further be used standalone or as an complimentary therapy and osteoarthritis management for our companion animals.

 3. Digestion Support

 Collagen aids in digestion by breaking down proteins and soothing the lining of the gut.
-It supports the health of the protective lining of the gastrointestinal tract by helping to form connective tissue and infusing the whole system with healing amino acids.
+It supports the health of the protective lining of the gastrointestinal tract by helping to form connective tissue and infusing the whole system with restorative amino acids.